 An abnormal lump or mass of tissue.
 Tumors can be non-cancers (benign) or cancer (malignant).

 Short-term worsening of symptoms or increase in tumor markers.
 See also symptoms, tumor markers.

-Substances made by cancer cells and sometimes by normal cells.
-They aren’t very useful for cancer screening because other body tissues not related to a cancer can often produce these substances, too.
-But tumor markers may be very useful in watching for a response to treatment after cancer is diagnosed, looking for cancer that has come back (recurred), or monitoring the progression of advanced cancer.
+So far, tumor markers haven’t been found to be very useful for cancer screening (looking for cancer in people who don’t have symptoms).
+But once cancer has been diagnosed, some tumor markers can be helpful in determining treatment options, watching for a response to treatment, looking for cancer that has come back (recurred), or monitoring the progression of advanced cancer.
 See also screening, advanced cancer.

 [TOO-mer or TYOO-mer neck-ROW-sis]

 Often shortened to TNF.
 A substance made by white blood cells that can cause the death of tumor cells.
 See also necrosis, white blood cells.

 Genes that slow down cell division or cause cells to die at the right time.
 Changes (mutations) in these genes can lead to too much cell growth and development of cancer.
 Compare to oncogenes.
 See also gene, mutation.